ContextLab/CDL-tutorials/STAN/README.md

 2. Then, create an environment with `conda create -n stan python`
 3. Install PyStan with `conda install pystan`
 4. If this doesn't work, try reinstalling Cython or Numpy, or resetting your conda env

+## Play with Stan!

+Run the notebook in Jupyter!
+Using the example as a template, generate some data and try to fit some different models.
+Change hyperparameters, spice it up.